 Thaa Atoll’s diving caters to both beginners and advanced levels.
 Some dives have strong currents but this brings in the pelagic.
 Expect large reefs, coral gardens, steep walls and overhangs.

 The Vaavu atoll has superb channel diving for beginners and advanced levels.
 The corals are vibrant, and you might see mantas, hammerheads and whale sharks.

-Maldives is one of the best places in the world to spot manta rays and whale sharks; this should be more than enough to convince anyone to travel there, but there is more.
-Reef sharks like whitetip and grey reef are quite common too, together with big tunas, Napoleon fish, eagle and stingrays.
-Big schools of jackfish patrol the reefs, morays and turtles are also very commons.
-The reef enjoys both soft and hard, colorful corals, and tons of little fishes, nudibranchs and worms.
+The Maldives is one of the best places in the world to spot manta rays and whale sharks; this should be more than enough to convince anyone to travel there, but there is more.
+Reef sharks including whitetip and grey reef are quite common, together with big tunas, Napoleon fish, eagle and stingrays.
+Big schools of jackfish patrol the reefs, with morays and turtles also very common.
+The reef enjoys both soft and hard colorful corals, plus tons of little fishes, nudibranchs and worms.

 For better readability of the table, pass into the landscape mode.

 Velana International Airport is located on Hulhule Island in North Male Atoll, near the capital island Male.
 International travellers will need to fly into Velana International Airport as it's the only airport in the Maldives that receives international flights from multiple destinations.
 Many carriers offer direct flights to Velana International Airport, although bear in mind that schedules may change during peak season.
 Hanimaadhoo International Airport on Haa Dhaalu Atoll has direct flights to Thiruvananthapuram in India, while Gan International Airport on the island of Gan in Addu Atoll has a direct flight to Colombo in Sri Lanka.